MMMikeM/DND-Campaign/project/rules/4-essences.md

 ### Using Status Effects

+The "Primary Effect," "Secondary Effect," and "Minor Effect" listed for each Essence describe the mechanical and sensory effects a creature suffers while it is under the influence of the named status (e.g., Ignited, Frozen, Dazzled, etc.).

 * The Essence's *damage type* applies automatically to damaging spells
 * To **inflict the associated status effect**, you typically spend **+2 SP** when casting a spell (using an Enhancement that allows this) OR use a class feature that applies the status
 * Unless specified otherwise, status effects applied this way last until the **start of your next turn**